 The real issue is that there is no clear guidance.
 Once you get beyond the Essentials courses, it’s just too messy.

-First up, we have the Music Theory 101 course, which we already said is inexplicably tagged as optional.
+First up, we have the Music Theory 101 course, which I already said is inexplicably tagged as optional.
 Next, we have the content split into two paths: Soloist and Chords.

-What we haven’t mentioned yet is that the intro video, which explains the two paths, encourages students to choose either path, stick to one, do both, or zig-zag between the two.
+What I haven’t mentioned yet is that the intro video, which explains the two paths, encourages students to choose either path, stick to one, do both, or zig-zag between the two.